martinlehoux/django_bike/README.md

 **Configure project**
 - `cp django_bikes/template.env django_bikes/.env`
 - Edit this new file and fill the required values.
-  - `JAWG_TOKEN` is used to retrieve altitudes for GPX.
-See https://www.jawg.io/.
   - `POSTGRES_PASSWORD` is not required in development mode (using SQLite3)
   - `SENDGRID_KEY` is not required in development mode (using Maildev).
 See https://sendgrid.com/.
   - `SECRET_KEY` can be generated using python :